California Critical Thinking Skills Test (CCTST)

 Numeracy refers to the ability to make judgments based on quantitative information in a variety of contexts.
 People with strong numeracy can describe how quantitative information is gathered, manipulated, and represented textually, verbally, and visually in graphs, charts, tables and diagrams.
 Numeracy requires all the core critical thinking skills.
 Numeracy includes being thoughtfully reflective while interpreting the meaning of information expressed in charts, graphs, or text formats, analyzing those elements, drawing accurate inferences from that information, and explaining and evaluating how those conclusions were reached.

 The CCTST has been designed to deliver high quality objective metrics on the strengths and weaknesses of key aspects of thinking.

 CCTST reports deliver individual and group results in a presentation ready format.
 Each report includes a wide range of statistical and demographic information about individuals and/or test-taker groups.
 Test-taker scores and group summaries are presented with interpretative analysis by Insight Assessment measurement scientists.

 The CCTST measures and reports on an array of reasoning skill scale scores.
-Online versions of the CCTST provide an overall measure of thinking skills (Total Score) and the following individual scale scores: Analysis, Interpretation, Inference, Evaluation, Explanation, Induction and Deduction.
-The online CCTST-N adds a measure of Numeracy.
-Earlier versions of the CCTST and current paper-and-pencil versions of the CCTST provide the following scale scores: Total Score, Analysis, Inference, Evaluation, Induction and Deduction.
+The CCTST provides an overall measure of thinking skills (Total Score) and the following individual scale scores: Analysis, Interpretation, Inference, Evaluation, Explanation, Induction, Deduction and Numeracy.

 The Assessment Report package includes: